- Sports and Recreation»

 I wanted to see the sights anyway.

-I had a cross-wind, all the way.
+I had a cross-wind, almost all the way.

-Steady winds of 25 mph
+They were steady winds of 20-25 mph

-entertaining gusts to 40,
+with occasional, entertaining gusts up to 40 mph,

 or so the weather man said.